loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

         writers: [.listWriter(swim(renderApps))]
       )

-      // All the remaining markdown files will be parsed to html,
+      // All the remaining Markdown files will be parsed to html,
-      // using the default EmptyMetadata as the Item's metadata type.
+      // using the default `EmptyMetadata` as the item's metadata type.
       .register(
         metadata: EmptyMetadata.self,
         readers: [.parsleyMarkdownReader()],